dropsni/roviz/README.md

 $ make
 ```

-NOTE: You need to have git and at least Qt 5.7 installed on your system.
+NOTE: You need to have git and at least Qt 5.7 installed on your system and your compiler needs C++11 support.

 You can then run the program with (assuming you run it on a linux machine):